 - Store folded in a drawer or cotton garment bag.

 Wash your garments as sparingly as you can!
+To help with this effort, we recently stated stocking 2 fabric refresh items: Fabric Fresh and Delicate Spray.
 Whenever possible, we recommend spot cleaning over a full cleaning.
 The Laundress offers an array of products that we stock at Idlewild to assist you in spot cleaning!

 Caring for your garments, whether investment pieces or basics, is part of a much larger and more thoughtful process!
 We encourage you to take the same care caring for garments as you do while purchasing them, to give them the long and loving life they deserve!
 If you ever have questions about how to care for a garment, ask away!